 This article from August 2016 lists many other companies, but do your research carefully!

 This page from Prospects (the commercial arm of the Higher Education Careers Service Unit) gives suggestions for working abroad country by country, as well as really useful information on the practicalities.

-WWOOF which is a cultural exchange programme offering worldwide opportunities on organic farms.
+WWOOF is a cultural exchange programme offering worldwide opportunities on organic farms.
 Organic growers and farmers offer food, accommodation and a taste of a different way of life in return for your work on their farm.
 No money changes hands, so you won’t come home rich; but it’s a cheap way to see new countries, and immerse yourself for a few weeks in a different way of life.

 You might also be interested in the following pages: